creativecommons/cc-legal-tools-app/README.md

     - `locale/`: *initially generated* by the `makemessages` command
   - *ingested* by the `compilemessages` command (see [Translation Update Process](#translation-update-process), below)

+The internationalization and localization files are contained within Django language code subdirectories instead of locale name subdirectories.
+For details, see:
+- #182

 Documentation:
 - [Translation | Django documentation | Django][djangotranslation]